farique1/Chartotype/README.md

 > **Chartotype** was only tested on a Mac but should (could? would?) work on a Windows or Linux PC?
 Maybe?
 Tell me.

+> Also take a look at [**Vectotype**](https://github.com/farique1/Chartotype/tree/master/Vectotype) for an Illustrator template and a standalone scripts to convert SVG files into fonts.

 ## How to use

 ### Running